 Worked amped up in May and I also co-hosted a baby shower for my dear friend Leigh.
 Planning brunches and late nights making cake pops.
 Stressful days at work and stressful nights at home.
 At least, I had this adorable diaper cake to show for it.
 And I even managed to post a tutorial on how to make your own!

 If June was rough, July was pretty much the worst.
-Ben and I moved out of Karl's house.
+Bear and I moved out of Karl's house.
 We were lucky enough to have friends and family who took us in while I looked for a place to live.
-Ben spent most of the month with his dad while I stayed with my sister.
-While the breakup was hard, the worst part was being away from Ben and not having the option to see him everyday.
+Bear spent most of the month with his dad while I stayed with my sister.
+While the breakup was hard, the worst part was being away from Bear and not having the option to see him everyday.
 We did manage to take some mini-staycations.
 We spent a week at the beach with family, celebrating SMK's birthday.

 Perhaps my favorite day of the whole month was during Carmeggedon.
 We spent the weekend in our old neighborhood and had an amazing day at the Griffith Observatory.
 We took in the planetarium show, ate lunch with a view of the Hollywood sign and lounged in the grass.
 This picture reminds me that no matter what may be getting you down, you can still go skipping through the grass and have a great day in the midst of a pretty shitty month.